taliegemen/Neural-Network-Adaptive-PID-Controller/README.md

 }
 ```

-You may also want to look at this repo to train an ANN that can be used with this code:
+You may also want to look at this repo to train an ANN that can be used with our Simulink code:
 [ANN Traninig on Matlab](https://github.com/alkimgokcen/Artificial-Neural-Network-Traning-on-MATLAB)